Bazzomir/iwconnect-twitter/README.md

 This project is a Twitter-like web application developed during the React Mentorship Program (Internship) at iwconnect in 2022.
 The goal of the project was to practice real-world React development, state management, and application architecture.

-The project was later revisited and refactored to improve code quality, fix legacy issues, and modernize parts of the application.

 ## 🛠️ Tech Stack
 - React + TypeScript
 - React Router